Discover the Top 10 Attractions in Kincardine: A Family-Friendly Guide

 The splash pad is part of Lions Park, which also includes:

-Pavilion: Available for picnics and family gatherings.
+Pavilion: Perfect for picnics and gatherings.

-Where to Fish?
+Where to Fish

 Kincardine provides several great fishing spots: